-Certain new AAS's have been issued that are not mandatory for the 30 June 2016 reporting period.
+Certain new Australian Accounting Standards have been issued that are not mandatory for the 30 June 2016 reporting period.
 Council has assessed these pending standards and has identified that there will be a material impact will flow from the application of these standards in future reporting periods.